Quad Dominant vs. Glute Dominant: What It Means and Why It Matters for Knee and Low Back

-Quad Dominant vs. Glute Dominant: What Does it Mean?
+Quad Dominant vs. Glute Dominant: What’s the Difference?

 When we talk about how our bodies move—whether it’s during exercise, lifting heavy weights, or even daily activities like climbing stairs or squatting—people generally fall into one of two categories: “quad dominant” or “glute dominant” movers.